Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Quests/A2SQ1 - Probably the newspaper chase.md

 	- The reason why they are sent here is to investigate why the newspaper is suddenly able to know about the discoveries that the party has made, and more specifically, how much they already know.
 	- This is a resonably social mission and i don't think there is any combat here.
 - when they enter, they will see the following
+	- IF they roll a high perception check, they will observe one of the people on the typewrites as being vaguely familiar
+		- THis is [[Telas Muses]] - who is on a spying mission and sent by Semyon.
+			- If the party chats with her, she will note that she was sent here to keep an eye on the newspaper agency and see why and how they seem to know about classified information, and that that has not happened before.
+		- Also note that her voice seems like it is continuously changing
 	- Large building
 	- Lots of pneumatic ducts where capsules with papers can be put into
 	- A large, central, blue crystal with a nighly pattern on it